-In support of DSI's focus on cultivating an experience that is both academic and practical, the designers in residence are hybrid practitioners who offer their expertise, capabilities and perspectives for a semester-long design exploration with students, faculty and staff.
-They are uniquely forward thinkers, design-spirited leaders, knowledgeable advisors, and creative and playful disruptors from various sectors and areas of interest.
-They challenge and explore what is critical in the world today when thinking about social design practice.
-Our students have the opportunity to research and learn together, carve out new spaces and imagine creative possibilities.
+In support of MFA DSI's focus on cultivating experiences that are both academic and practical, the Designers in Residence (DIR) program invites diverse practitioners who offer their expertise, capabilities and perspectives for a semester-long social design exploration with students and faculty.
+DIR are uniquely forward thinkers, design-spirited leaders, knowledgeable advisors, and creative and playful disruptors from various sectors and areas of interest.
+DIR challenge and explore what is critical in the world today when thinking about social design practice.